Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 Psychiatrists combine medical knowledge with mental health expertise.
 They're the ones who can say, "Your depression might be linked to a genetic predisposition"

 Psychiatrists are doctors.
-They’ve studied medicine and then specialized in mental health.
+They’ve studied medicine and then specialised in mental health.

 They can -

-• Diagnose psychiatric disorders like depression, bipolar disorder, schizophrenia, OCD, ADHD
+- Diagnose psychiatric disorders like depression, bipolar disorder, schizophrenia, OCD, and ADHD

-• Track physical symptoms linked to mental illness like sleep issues, appetite changes, fatigue
+- Track physical symptoms linked to mental illness, like sleep issues, appetite changes, and fatigue

-• Psychiatrists can also help manage severe or acute episodes where safety, medication, or hospitalization might be needed.
+- Psychiatrists can also help manage severe or acute episodes where safety, medication, or hospitalisation might be needed.

 Their toolkit includes: